-We grant stock-based compensation to our NEOs to align their interests with the long-term interests of our stockholders and to provide our executives with incentives to manage Intervac from the perspective of an owner with an equity stake in the business.
-In 2016, we utilized a mix of options and time-based RSUs for our NEOs, weighted with a ratio of options to RSUs of 2:1.
+We grant stock-based compensation to our NEOs to align their interests with the long-term interests of our stockholders and to provide our executives with incentives to manage Intevac from the perspective of an owner with an equity stake in the business.
+In 2017, we utilized a mix of options and time-based RSUs for our NEOs, weighted with a ratio of options to RSUs of approximately 2:1, except for Mr. Smith who, in addition to his annual grants awarded based on this ratio, received an off cycle grant of 20,000 RSUs, as discussed below.